neatowebsolutions/artistdirectory/README.md

-# Template App
+# Artist Directory

 ## Overview

-This monorepo is a collection of applications, services, packages, and infrastructure as code comprising the entirety of a template app.
+This monorepo is a collection of applications, services, packages, and infrastructure as code comprising the entirety of an artist directory app.

 ## Dependencies